What is a Reformed Baptist Church?

 There is no authoritative structure above the local church.
 Each local church is governed by a plurality of elders and deacons.
 However, it is the gathered assembly that elects its own elders and deacons and voices its decision on matters of worship, doctrine, and discipline.
 This means we are not part of any denomination.

-While each congregation/local church is independent and autonomous, Reformed Baptist do associate with like-minded churches.
+While each congregation/local church is independent and autonomous, Reformed Baptists do associate with like-minded churches.
 Independency has never meant isolation.
 We work together with other Reformed Baptist churches by way of both formal and informal Associations.
 These associations do not exercise control or authority over individual churches, nor do they interfere with the affairs of their member churches.
 The local church is independent of external control and cannot and must not be subordinate to a higher central government.

 While modern day Baptists are genealogically descended from the Particular Baptists, it would be inaccurate to refer to most of them as “Reformed Baptists.”
 They have largely lost their theological and confessional identities.
 Most Baptists today have drifted far afield from the faith and practice of their theological forefathers.
 In fact, they are for the most part unidentifiable with our Puritan roots.
 Reformed Baptists on the other hand seek to preserve the orthodoxy fought for and practiced by those that have gone before us in the Reformed, Puritan, Particular Baptist tradition.